Kitabı oku: «The Racer», sayfa 4

 – What else is it for?
 If friends cannot bring you benefits, then they are no longer friends.

 Raymond was struck by the thought that if he had seen this girl for the first time, he would have decided that she was the daughter of some Jew.
-But Ursula had a sense of humor that was not without sarcastic language.
+But Ursula’s sassy wit always came with a bite.

 The girl chatted with Raymond for some more time, after which she took the yeast and went to the checkout, where she paid and advised Cassandra to drink coffee instead of nodding off.

 Ursula went out into the street and, out of habit, began to cross the sidewalk, approaching the curb.
 She never looked around at night because it seemed to her that she would definitely notice car headlights if they appeared.
 But that evening an unusual car was approaching from the right.
-Its headlights were too dim to be noticeable from afar.
+Its headlights were barely visible from afar.
 But Ursula felt the car approaching even before her eyes noticed the dim glow of the headlights.
 The car drove slowly along the adjacent lane.
 Ursula froze, as if her legs were covered with a thick layer of ice, which could not be said about her heart.
-It was filled with blood, pounding like crazy and was ready to explode.
+Her heart, racing with fear, pounded like it might burst.

 Passing in front of the supermarket building, the car turned around, moving from the far lane to the near one and stopped in front of the curb opposite the supermarket, where Ursula was standing.